Nursing: AS Degree

 Required Courses

-NURS-152The Role of the Nurse in Health & Wellness, Chronic Illness and Geriatric Care7.5
+NURS-152The Role of the Nurse in Health & Wellness, Chronic Illness and Geriatric Care5

-NURS-251Community and Acute Medical- Surgical Nursing Care I12
+NURS-251Community and Acute Medical- Surgical Nursing Care I10

 NURS-252Nursing Care of Patients With Acute Illness II8

 To receive an Associate Degree, students must complete 60 degree applicable semester units with a grade point average of at least 2.0.
-Students must also complete the NVC General Education pattern to earn an Associate degree.
+Students must also complete the NVC General Education pattern and the Health, Wellness and Self Development graduation requirement to earn an Associate degree.
 Consultation with a Counselor is highly encouraged to ensure all requirements are met.